 - Ventilation: As with road shoes there is a wide spectrum of ventilation levels in mountain biking shoes.
 At one end there are winter boots, which could be fully waterproof, Gore-Tex lined and have sealing cuffs.
 At the other end there are summer racing shoes, which have more mesh coverage, less synthetic leather or rubber, and an overall lighter weight.

 - Closure System: Again mountain bike shoes have a variety of closure methods similar to road shoes.
 The choice you make between Velcro, ratchet or BOA will depend largely upon budget and personal preference.

 Sizing and Fit

 Sizing and fit is often an area where questions arise for cycling shoes: How do sizes compare between brands?
 What do I do if I have the wrong size?

 If however, even after referencing our size charts, you decide the size you've ordered is not the best fit for you, you can return them to Wiggle (as long as they are unused).
-See more about our returns policy HERE.
+Find out more about our returns policy by speaking to our team.

 Cycling shoes are quite a personal choice, we hope that this guide has helped to explain the different styles and designs.
-We have a huge range on the Wiggle site, so there is certain to be a colour and design that matches your kit and preference.
+We have a huge range of leading cycle shoe brands such as Shimano, Fizik and more on the Wiggle site, so there is certain to be a colour and design that matches your kit and preference.